 "The core values of this nation, our standing in the world, our very democracy, everything that has made America — America — is at stake."

-On May 14, Bullock became the 22nd candidate to enter the race for the 2020 Democratic presidential nomination.
-And he’s hoping to set himself apart as a Democratic governor from a state that Trump won by 20 points.
+Bullock, the 22nd candidate to enter the race for the 2020 Democratic presidential nomination, didn’t make the first debate stage.
+Still, he’s hoping to set himself apart as a Democratic governor from a state that Trump won by 20 points.

 The Montana governor has made more than half a dozen trips to Iowa since he began weighing a 2020 run.